 I spoke for workers in the private security industry, which is one of the major focus industries for South African Transport and Allied Workers Union (SATAWU).
 I joined the union in 2005 and served as a shop steward for seven years.
 In late 2019, I was appointed to the position of Provincial Chairperson for the security industry in Gauteng.
 I can credit this appointment to several things, including the LRS peer learning workshops.

-I am honoured to have been part of this core group of activists who shared their knowledge and experience, which will inform the new handbook for negotiators that the LRS is working on.
+I am honoured to have been part of this core group of activists who shared their knowledge and experience, which will inform the new LRS Negotiator’s Guide.
 Because of this experience, I am a better leader, worker representative and champion for the rights of working women.

 I will tell you about the three key things I got from the peer learning process:

 A better understanding of workers’ issues and the labour laws

 My biggest highlight was identifying the laws that cover the mapped sectoral priority demands.
 We had to research online and download the pieces of legislation.
 I had never researched online and it sounded complicated.
 The wealth of information and resources I found is astounding.
 Sadly, I won’t always afford the amount of data that is needed to do extensive online research.

 There are three fixtures in my bag since the LRS workshops; copies of the BCEA and LRA (which I got from CCMA) and a Bible.
 If I had an office, the copies of the BCEA and LRA would take centre stage in the room.
 The laws are cardinal because they empower me to claim and protect the rights of workers.

 Now I know the BCEA and LRA very well.
 My first step when handling a grievance is to check these laws and other relevant policies.
 I don’t waste time and effort negotiating for a given right.
 I have gained the confidence to question any workplace changes that aren’t consistent with the existing laws and collective agreements.